 It usually takes about 30 minutes to get changed and hop on the bus where we take you to the activity starting point.
 The trip leader will provide a safety brief and instruction before beginning the experience.

-Once on the water, some time is spent making sure you are familiar with your boats and practice turning them and control before heading off to tackle the first rapid.
+Once on the water, some time is spent making sure you are familiar with your boat and practising turning and control before heading off to tackle the first rapid.
 It is not uncommon to see some capsizing.

 Passing through some gneiss gorge walls and another calm stretch before the final crux rapid at Daltullich Bridge we call Carnage Corner.
 It sounds more ominous than it is but is certainly going to keep you on your toes with either a corkscrewing channel of water in low flows or big fluffy waves in high flows.